Distortion coefficients of the $\alpha$-Grushin plane: Preliminaries

 \subsection{Sub-Riemannian geometry}

 In what follows, we set up the basics of sub-Riemannian geometry.
-We rely on \cite{comprehensivesubr} for the general theory.
-We combine the exposition presented in \cite{donne17lecture} (see also \cite{donne2019universal}) with the one of \cite{geocontbullo} for geometric controls that are not necessary of class $C^\infty$.
+We rely on \cite{comprehensivesubr} for the general theory (see also \cite{geocontbullo} for vector fields that are not necessary of class $C^\infty$).

 A manifold is a set equipped with an equivalence class of differentiable atlases such that its manifold topology is connected, Hausdorff and second-countable.
-We emphasise here on the theory of sub-Riemannian manifolds of class $\mathcal{C}^r$ instead of class $\mathcal{C}^{\infty}$.
-As we will see later, the $\alpha$-Grushin plane is a sub-Riemannian manifold that is generated by global vector fields that are not smooth.
+Here we emphasise the theory of sub-Riemannian manifolds of class $\mathcal{C}^r$ instead of class $\mathcal{C}^{\infty}$.
+As we will see later, the $\alpha$-Grushin plane is a sub-Riemannian manifold that is generated by global vector fields that might not be smooth.